HumbertoLuiz/N-FRONTIER-HOUSEKEEPER/backend/README.md

-# Projeto Housekeeper
+# Housekeeper Project

-Projeto da imersão Multi Stack [TreinaWeb](http://treinaweb.com.br/), desenvolvido modificando conteúdo para fim de aprendizado, utilizando Java e Spring Boot.
+This project is from the [TreinaWeb](http://treinaweb.com.br/) Multi Stack immersion course, developed by modifying content for learning purposes, using Java and Spring Boot.

-## Dependências do Projeto
+## Project Dependencies

 - Spring Boot
 - Spring Web MVC